How Can Email Developers and Designers Work Better Together?

 For example, as an email builder and email service provider, Mailjet by Sinch offers real-time collaboration features.
 This helps keep the discussion going as an email design comes to life while improving the team’s efficiency.

 Collaboration between designers and email developers is also crucial during pre-deployment as you work together to fix rendering issues and other imperfections.
 Email testing with an automated pre-send checklist benefits the entire team.
-Email on Acid by Sinch offers its own team management features.
+Sinch Email on Acid offers its own team management features.

 Developers and designers work together on many types of projects – not just email.
 Get some ideas for how application developers and designers can collaborate in a new article on the Mailgun blog.